nopponaim603/laravel-orm/README.md

-# How Laravel Implements MVC and how to use it
-This is a demo application showing how to implement MVC in your Laravel Applications.
-You can read about how it was created [on Pusher's blog](https://blog.pusher.com/laravel-mvc-use/).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.